-Section 523(a)(7) exempts from discharge those debts incurred as fines or penalties deriving from the debtor's violation of the law.
-This exception from discharge is firmly based on the belief that approving such a discharge would be an implicit approval of criminal or civil misbehavior.
-Therefore, all governmental sanctions, whether by a court or agency, for a violation of any rule, statute or law are not dischargeable.
+Section 523(a)(7) exempts from discharge those debts incurred as fines or penalties from the debtor's violation of the law.
+This exception from discharge is firmly based on the belief that approving the discharge of the above would be an implicit approval of criminal or civil misbehavior.
+All governmental sanctions, whether by a court or an agency, for a violation of any rule, statute or law are not dischargeable.

 The only penalties not completely excepted from discharge under this chapter are tax penalties if the tax itself can be discharged under section 523(a)(1) as discussed above.
-Some additional tax penalties can be discharged even if the tax is not dischargeable if the transaction giving rise to the tax occurred three or more years prior to the filing of the bankruptcy petition.
+Some additional tax penalties can be discharged even if the tax is not dischargeable: those involving a transaction giving rise to a tax occurring three or more years prior to the filing of the bankruptcy petition.